PumasAI-Labs/Data-Wrangling/docs/reference.md

 the character used in your file.
 - In some regions, commas are used to separate decimals instead of dots (e.g., `3,14` instead of `3.14`).
 In such cases, columns containing
 `Float`s will be interpreted as `String`s.
 To avoid this, you can use the `decimal` keyword argument.
-- The `XLSX` package enables reading and writing of Excel files (.xlsx).
+- The `XLSX.jl` package enables reading and writing of Excel files (`.xlsx`).
 To read a file, you can use the `XLSX.readtable` function, and to write a file, you can use `XLSX.writetable`.
 - When using `XLSX.readtable`, you need to specify the sheet you want to read from since Excel files can have multiple sheets.
 If you are unsure about the sheets in the Excel file, you can use `XLSX.readxlsx` and `XLSX.sheetnames` to obtain a `Vector` containing all the sheet names.
-- SAS files (.sasb7dat and .xpt) can be read using the `readstat` function provided by the `ReadStatTables` package.
+- SAS files (`.sasb7dat` and `.xpt`) can be read using the `readstat` function provided by the `ReadStatTables.jl` package.
-- Currently, `ReadStatTables` only supports reading files.
+- Currently, `ReadStatTables.jl` only supports reading files.
 Write support is experimental and not fully developed.
 - You can read and write files from different locations by providing the full or relative path instead of just the file name.
 For more information on specifying robust and complex file paths, refer to the [Filesystem](https://docs.julialang.org/en/v1/base/file/#Filesystem) section in the Julia documentation.
 - To obtain a `Vector` with all the column names of a `DataFrame`, you can use the `names` function.
 This is particularly useful when examining
 `DataFrames` with a large number of columns.
-- `DataFramesMeta` imports `DataFrames`, allowing you to import only `DataFramesMeta` and still have access to the functions from `DataFrames`.
+- `DataFramesMeta.jl` imports `DataFrames.jl`, allowing you to import only `DataFramesMeta.jl` and still have access to the functions from `DataFrames.jl`.
-- You can select a group of columns from a `DataFrame` using the `@select` macro provided by `DataFramesMeta`.
+- You can select a group of columns from a `DataFrame` using the `@select` macro provided by `DataFramesMeta.jl`.
 - Instead of specifying which columns you want to select, you can specify the columns that you **don't** want to select using the `Not` operator, which need to be called with `$()` (e.g. `@select <DataFrame> $(Not(column_name))`).
 - You can select the rows in a `DataFrame` that satisfy a condition using the `@[r]subset` macro.
-- The row version of a `DataFramesMeta` macro can be accessed by adding an `r` before the macro name (e.g., `@rsubset`, `@rtransform`, etc.).
+- The row version of a `DataFramesMeta.jl` macro can be accessed by adding an `r` before the macro name (e.g., `@rsubset`, `@rtransform`, etc.).
 These versions are useful as they eliminate the need to broadcast all operations inside the call, but there are cases where it is not possible to do so.
 - To remove rows that have `missing` values in a column, you can use `@rsubset <DataFrame> !ismissing(:column_name)`.
 - The `@[r]transform` macro allows you to create a new column or modify an existing one.
-- The `@astable` macro enables access to intermediate calculations within a `DataFramesMeta` macro call and allows operations on multiple columns simultaneously.
+- The `@astable` macro enables access to intermediate calculations within a `DataFramesMeta.jl` macro call and allows operations on multiple columns simultaneously.
 - By appending `!` at the end of a macro call (e.g., `@[r]transform!` or `select!`), you can modify the original `DataFrame` instead of creating a new one.
 - The `groupby` function is used to group data in a `DataFrame` based on specific columns.
 When used together with `@combine`, it enables applying operations on grouped data and generating new aggregated results.
 - The `@by` macro provides a concise alternative to using `groupby` and `@combine`.
 It allows grouping data and applying operations in a single call.
 - Including `length(:column)` in a `@combine` or `@by` call will return the number of rows in each grouped `DataFrame` as part of the aggregated results.
 The column name used does not affect the results.
 - You can perform all your data wrangling operations in a single block using `@chain`.
-This block can include both `DataFramesMeta` macros and functions such as `rename`.
+This block can include both `DataFramesMeta.jl` macros and functions such as `rename`.
 Additionally, `@chain` passes the `DataFrame` as an argument to every function and macro call.
 For example, inside a `@chain` block, you can write `@groupby <column>` instead of `@groupby <DataFrame> <column>`.